ibm-cloud-docs/account/ts_accounts.md

 This problem might happen when you assign the same URL route for different apps in a space.
 {: tsCauses}

-For example, you push the myApp1 app to {{site.data.keyword.Bluemix_notm}} and set the domain to `mynewapp.mybluemix.net`.
-Then, you push another myApp2 app to the same space and set one of its URL routes to `mynewapp.mybluemix.net`.
+For example, you push the myApp1 app to {{site.data.keyword.Bluemix_notm}} and set the domain to `mynewapp.us-east.cf.appdomain.cloud`.
+Then, you push another myApp2 app to the same space and set one of its URL routes to `mynewapp.us-east.cf.appdomain.cloud`.
 The route is now mapped to both apps.

 This is supported behavior, and you can use this practice to achieve zero downtime for your app upgrade.
-For more information, see [How to ensure zero downtime](/docs/overview/zero_downtime.html#zero-downtime).
+For more information, see [How to ensure zero downtime](/docs/overview?topic=overview-zero-downtime).
 {: tsResolve}